 Use Oatmeal Instead of Bread Crumbs

 Some people swear by bread crumbs (or saltine crackers) in their meatloaf.
-I’ve always used oatmeal, primarily because it’s what my mother used but also because I think it makes a better loaf.
+I’ve always used oatmeal, primarily because it is what my mother used but also because I think it makes a better loaf.
 That’s especially true in this vegetable version.
 And before you worry about anyone noticing the oatmeal flavor – oatmeal is so neutral it will get lost in the flavorful lentils and mushroom mixture

 Like breadcrumbs, the oatmeal’s role is to absorb liquid and fat.
 Nutritionally speaking, the oatmeal has a one-up on breadcrumbs, offering more fiber and less sodium than commercially prepared breadcrumbs.
 Not to mention that oatmeal makes your loaf gluten-free, making it acceptable to eat for a wider audience.

-How to Make Best Lentil Vegetable Loaf Ever
+Make the Best Lentil Vegetable Loaf Ever

 Okay, now we’re ready to reveal the super key step that makes this the best vegetable loaf you’ve ever had.
 Are you ready?
 It’s cooking the vegetables before they go in the loaf.